dletk/SummerResearch-2018/Facial Recognition/README.md

 #### HOG notice:

+1. A HOG features descriptor and detector brings up the term of _descriptor size_.
+A great article to understand all the contributing parameters and factors of this term in particular, and the HOG feature descriptor in general can be found [here](https://www.learnopencv.com/histogram-of-oriented-gradients/).
+In summary, the HOG method creates a vector containing the change in gradient of the image.
+Each element in this vector is a descriptor corresponding to an image patch (or a cell).
+Therefore, the total number of cells computed on the input image (with overlapping) is the final vector's length, i.e., the descriptor size of that image.

-1. A HOG detector (created in openCV) requires its winSize to match with the dimensions of the training images, or at least be proportional to it (further details below).
+A HOG detector (created in openCV) requires its winSize to match with the dimensions of the training images, or at least be proportional to it (further details below).
 Other parameters also needs to follow some rules (to make sure that the whole image can be scanned) such as the blockSize width and height needs to be divisble to the winSize, etc...
 The **DEFAULT** SVMDetector provided by openCV uses the winSize of (64,128) (this information is already provided in the default HOG constructor).

 2. Using the HOG descriptor to detect an object requires the following conditions:

 ```
 1. The size of the feature descriptors (using the getDescriptorSize function in openCV) needs to be matched with the size of the descriptors used to train the SVM detector in order to use that detector for making any prediction.
 All the combining variables (winSize, blockSize, cellSize, blockStride, numBins,...) can vary as long as the size of the feature descriptor (number of dimmensions of the feature vector, in other words) remains equivalent.
 2. The feature descriptors size calculation is as follow.
-For further detailed explaination, visit [here](https://www.learnopencv.com/histogram-of-oriented-gradients/):
-* Image size: width * height
+* windown size: width * height.
+Remember, the imageSize used for training the detector (SVM, Neural Network,...) will later on become the detectionWindowSize when making the HOG descriptor features and prediction.
+The windowSize **DOES NOT NEED TO MATCH THE INPUT IMAGE**, since the detectionWindow will go through the image anyway.
 * BlockSize: The number of pixels per each block (e.g. 16x16=256)
 * cellSize: The number of pixels per each cell (e.g. 8\*8=256).
 This information is important for a detection problem.
 The cell size **SHOULD BE RELEVANT TO THE SIZE OF THE OBJECT/FEATURES (FACES, HEAD,...)
 IN THE INPUT IMAGE**, i.e., the cell size should be large enough to capture the interested features. **Attention:** this is the number of pixels in a cell, so to find the number of cells per block, we have to do blockSize/cellSize.
 * blockStride: This is the number of pixels overlapping between 2 continuos blocks.
 The total number of blocks is depends on this.
 For the sake of easy calculation, this value is usually set to half of blockSize (e.g. 8x8).